nmfs-fish-tools/Resources/CONTRIBUTING.md

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.

+To learn more about workflows for contributing code, see the [Github collaborating with issues and pull requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).

 #### Local development

-Packages can be developed locally using the following Github workflow:
+R packages can be developed locally using the following Github workflow:
 - Clone the package locally (`git clone `)
 - Make sure you check out the development branch and pull it.
 The development branch is the most up-to-date centralized version of the package for most toolbox tools.
 This can be done on the command line with `git checkout -b development`
 - Create a feature branch for your change with a meaningful name.
 For example, if you are adding a biomass graph, you might call it `git checkout -b biomassgraph`
 - Make your change in your local copy of the repository.
 - Restart R, load the package locally (`devtools::load_all(".")`), and test your change.
 - Add or edit documentation using the `roxygen` comment standard.
 A good overview is [here](http://r-pkgs.had.co.nz/man.html).
 If you are adding a new function, please include an example that illustrates use of your function that works with only the data included in the package.
-- Run `devtools::document()` to create the new .Md file containing the new or updated documentation.
+- Run `devtools::check()` to ensure the package can still be built with your change.
 - Submit a pull request.
 - Once your pull request is approved, delete your feature branch.